redhat-scholars/istio-tutorial/readme.md

 recommendations-v2-2815683430-d49n6   2/2       Running   0          51m
 recommendations-v2-2815683430-tptf2   2/2       Running   0          33m
 ```

-Now poll the customer endpoint
+Wait for those 2/2 (two containers in each pod) and then poll the customer endpoint

 ```bash
 #!/bin/bash